WMACCESS/wmaccess/open-source-support-2024.md

 A highlight from Healthchecks' developer, Pēteris Caune, is his **amazing blog post** about advanced Crontab configurations, such as scheduling tasks for the **second and fourth Sunday of a month**.
 This showcases the ingenuity and practical expertise behind the project. ([Read more here](https://blog.healthchecks.io/2022/09/schedule-cron-job-the-funky-way/))

+## Password Pusher

+[Password Pusher 🔐](https://github.com/pglombardo/pwpush) by [Peter Giacomo Lombardo](https://x.com/pglombardo) is a tool designed to securely share sensitive information with automatic expiration and deletion after a set number of views or duration.
+It includes full audit logs to track who, what, and when, providing a reliable solution for secure communication.

+Steffen Busch - WMACCESS Product Manager:
+> We use Password Pusher to securely provide initial and reset passwords to our WMACCESS users.
+Time-limited, self-expiring links ensure that sensitive data never lingers in inboxes, adding an essential layer of security to the process.

+The self-hosted option ensures complete control over password delivery, offering flexibility and enhanced privacy.
+Its user-friendly interface makes secure password sharing straightforward for both administrators and end users.

+Follow the latest updates on [Password Pusher's X (Twitter) feed](https://x.com/pwpush), where Peter shares news and insights about this lightweight yet robust solution for secure password distribution.

 ## Continuation of open-source support in 2024 and beyond

-We will continue to actively support incredible open-source projects in 2024, and we look forward to doing the same in the following years.
+We will continue to actively support incredible open-source projects in the following years.
 We believe in the sustainability, growth, and innovative potential of open source, and will remain dedicated contributors to this invaluable ecosystem.

 ## A call to action